 - The company leadership retains control

-- Your recurring revenues may serve as your collateral for financing
+- Recurring revenues serve as the collateral for financing

 - Repayment is structured into simple and manageable monthly payments

-- You have faster access to funding compared to many other models—often closing in as little as four weeks
+- You have faster access to funding – closing in as little as four weeks